 Why Should You Visit Tahaa?

 I can think of two main reasons to visit Tahaa on a trip to French Polynesia.

 If you’re looking to experience the true meaning of island time without having to fly to a remote island or atoll in the French territory, Tahaa might have what you’re looking for.
 The island is sparsely populated and very undeveloped.

 Tahaa can be a great alternative or addition to a visit to its neighbor, Bora Bora.
 With only two resorts on opposite ends of the lagoon, Tahaa offers luxury travelers something a little different than its highly visited neighbor while retaining the island’s relaxing vibe.

 This map features all the highlights mentioned in this tahaa travel guide.
 Click on the image to open in Google Maps.

 Facts & Brief History

 Oddly shaped Tahaa shares the same lagoon with its big sister to the south – Raiatea.
-Some theorize that the two were once part of a single island, only to be split at some point.
+Some theorize that the two islands were once part of a single landmass, only to be split at some point.
 There are even accounts of an underground lava tube connecting Raiatea and Tahaa.

-The 4,000 residents of Tahaa live almost entirely around the 70 kilometer coast, making a living from copra production, black pearl and vanilla farming.
-Over 80% of French Polynesia’s vanilla is grown in Tahaa, world renowned for producing some of the finest vanilla in the world.
+The 5,000+ residents of Tahaa live almost entirely around the 70-kilometer coast, making a living from copra production, black pearl, and vanilla farming.
+Over 80% of French Polynesia’s vanilla is grown in Tahaa, world-renowned for producing some of the finest vanilla in the world.